stac-extensions/ml-model/README.md

     classification).
 Consider the example of a global non-profit organization that wants to use ML to track deforestation.
 A data engineer from this organization might be interested in discovering segmentation models that accurately produce land cover classes over parts of South America using
     Sentinel 2 imagery.
-The STAC ML Model Extension aims to support this use-case by describing metadata related to the recommended area over which the model may be used, a description of the model architecture and type of input data it requires, and links to containerized model images or model files that can be used to run the model to generate inferences.
+The STAC ML Model Extension aims to support this use-case by describing metadata related to the recommended area over which the model may be used, a description of the model architecture and type of input data it requires, and links to model files that can be used to run the model to generate inferences.

-- **Re-training of Existing Models in New Contexts**

-    The process of training ML models on Earth observation data can be extremely time-consuming and costly due to the volume of data required.
-    Providing tools that ease the discovery of existing models and training data will make ML models more accessible by reducing this training burden.
-Suppose the non-profit from the previous example found a model that generated the kind of predictions they were interested in, but was not applicable to their region of interest.
-Rather than creating a new model from scratch, the organization might be interested in using transfer learning to re-train the existing model on data from their area of interest.
-In this case, they would need enough information about the training environment and model architecture to reproduce the model weights and continue training the model using new data.
-The STAC ML Model Extensions aims to support this use-case by providing links to serialized versions of the model (e.g. a PyTorch checkpoint file) as well as enough detail about the training environment that a data scientist could reasonably implement transfer learning using new data.

-- **Reproducibility of ML Experiments**

-    The ability to reproduce published ML experiments is crucial for verifying and building upon previous ML research.
-Increasingly, individuals and institutions are making an effort to publish code and examples along with academic publications to enable this kind of reproducibility.
-However, the quality and usability of this code and related documentation can vary widely and there are currently no standards that ensure that a new researcher could reproduce a given set of published results from the documentation.
-The STAC ML Model Extension aims to address this issue by providing a detailed description of the training data and environment used in a ML model experiment.

 ## Item Properties